-A two part payment that helps with the cost of raising children.
+A 2 part payment that helps with the cost of raising children.

 - have a dependent child or full time secondary student younger than 20 years of age who is not receiving a pension, payment or benefit such as Youth Allowance